 In many houses a cabal of publisher, editors, and their hangers-on—probably decades ago—sat down around a big table and decided How Things Should Be Done.
 One of them points out that a majority is the group that casts the preponderance of votes; therefore, it should not be used to mean the less specific most.
 Another is a demon for the unsplit infinitive, and so all infinitives must be united, no matter how awkward the result.
 While it’s on the subject, the demon wants to make sure only goes where it “belongs.”
-Yet a third member of the cabal had a mad crush on its fourth-grade teacher and worships at the altar of Miss Hessin’s dicta regarding the use of commas and semicolons.
+Yet a third member of the cabal had a mad crush on its eighth-grade teacher and worships at the altar of Miss Hessin’s dicta regarding the use of commas and semicolons.
 And so the in-house style book is made.
 Not born, mind you; born things die.
 Made things can last centuries.

 Some of these “rules” are arbitrary, some are outdated, and some were never correct.
 But over time, in a historically conservative industry (though one might never know it today) they were ground into the culture of the house and have become part of its voice.